mattkress/babysitter-kata/README.md

 2. When executing an ls command from this directory you should see pom.xml, src, and target

-3.Run the command mvn clean test (The first time the tests are run maven will download all necessary dependencies)
+3. Run the command mvn clean test (The first time the tests are run maven will download all necessary dependencies)

 Instructions for running the application from the command line